Lymphoma in Dogs

 Currently, there are two different treatment plans.
 The first uses a combination of chemotherapy dogs and steroids.
-Using this protocol, up to 90% of dogs can achieve full remission for some period of time.
-A veterinary oncologist will recommend for your dog and after an initial consultation and staging, treatment initiated.
+Using this protocol, up to 90% of dogs can achieve full remission for some time.
+A veterinary oncologist will recommend for your dog, and after an initial consultation and staging, treatment is initiated.
 Treatment of lymphoma will involve repeated trips for both treatment and monitoring.
-Routinely, blood work is taken to ensure your pet’s immune system can handle the chemotherapy and ultrasounds to stage the progression of disease over time.
-Currently, the average survival times for T Cell Lymphoma is a 6 months, and B cell lymphoma 12 months.
-Fortunately, dogs tend to tolerate chemotherapy very well and the hair loss, vomiting, and lethargy seen in humans is much less common, although still possible.
+Routinely, blood work is taken to ensure your pet’s immune system can handle the chemotherapy and ultrasounds to stage the disease’s progression over time.
+Currently, T Cell Lymphoma’s average survival times are six months, and B cell lymphoma 12 months.
+Fortunately, dogs tend to tolerate chemotherapy very well, and the hair loss, vomiting, and lethargy seen in humans is much less common, although still possible.

 If you suspect your dog has lymphoma, we recommend scheduling an appointment with a member of our veterinary team for evaluation, testing, and a more thorough discussion of treatment options.